World Table Tennis (ITTF)

 World Table Tennis, stylized as WTT, is an organization created by the ITTF in 2019 that runs commercialized table tennis tournaments.
-Its inaugural tournament was held in November 2020 in Macao, China (known as WTT Macao).
-It is distinguished from the ordinary ITTF World Tour by various rules changes and big prize money for commercialized purposes.
+Its inaugural tournament was held in November 2020 in Macao.
+It is distinguished from the predecessor ITTF World Tour by various rules changes and big prize money for commercialized purposes.
 The head of its council is Liu Guoliang, a former Olympic gold medalist and former head coach of China.

 Background

-In 1926, The ITTF was founded by William Henry Lawes of Wymondham, the nine founding members being Austria, Czechoslovakia, Denmark, England, Germany, Hungary, India, Sweden and Wales.
-The first international tournament was held in January 1926 in Berlin while the first World Table Tennis Championships was held in December 1926 in London.
-It was the only event for over 50 years that was ran and managed commercially by the ITTF.
+In 1926, the ITTF was founded by William Henry Lawes of Wymondham, England.
+The nine founding members were Austria, Czechoslovakia, Denmark, England, Germany, Hungary, India, Sweden and Wales.
+The first international tournament was held in January 1926 in Berlin, and the first World Table Tennis Championships was held in December 1926 in London.
+It was the only event for over 50 years that was run and managed commercially by the ITTF.